 - I have a new flat panel HDTV.
 Why do I need a cable/converter box?

 All three cable providers encrypt or scramble their signal and only their equipment will decrypt their signal.
-The only channels that are not encrypted are the off-air network channels and the PEG channels.

 Does the County have any control over the programming that is offered by the cable company?

 The only programming jurisdiction granted to the County is oversight of the Public, Educational and Government (PEG) channels that are produced by the local municipalities.

 Federal law prevents local governments from regulating cable rates where there is “effective competition” as defined by federal law.
 The Federal Communications Commission (FCC) ruled on October 6, 2009 that there was effective competition in Montgomery County except in the following municipalities: Chevy Chase-Section 3, Chevy Chase Village, Laytonsville, Town of Poolesville, Town of Barnesville, and the Town of Washington Grove.

 The County’s rate regulatory authority was limited to reviewing the rates charged for the basic service tier and the monthly equipment rental fee.
 Maximum permitted rates in these areas were set by applying rules and formulas established by the Federal Communications Commission (FCC), but the County had no authority over the rates charged for expanded service tiers.

 Comcast filed with the FCC for effective competition based on cable alternatives available in the County.
 On October 6, 2009, the FCC ordered the County's rate regulatory oversight be revoked.
 Due to this action, the County no longer has any regulatory authority over any rates charged by Comcast.